 Skip to content

-In Madagascar, the political and military situation has been relatively stable since a coup took place in 2009.
-More recently, the country has suffered from multiple crises (environmental, economic and social) which pose a risk in terms of potential armed protests within the population.1 The country suffers from moderate levels of firearm and ammunition trafficking2 and it does not have notable problems of unexploded ordnance on its territory.3
+The political and military situation in Madagascar has been relatively stable since a coup occurred in 2009.
+More recently, the country has experienced multiple crises (environmental, economic and social) that increase the potential for armed protests within the population.1 The country suffers from moderate levels of firearm and ammunition trafficking,2 and does not have any significant problems linked to unexploded ordnance on its territory.3

-The African Union, UNREC, UNDP, UNODA, RECSA, HALO, and BICC have been on the ground to help with the through-life management of ammunition by working with the Ministry of Defence of Madagascar.
-Efforts have included the provision of laser marking machines, training on ammunition marking procedures, providing capacity-building on Physical Security and Stockpile Management (PSSM), promoting the voluntary surrender of weapons and ammunition in civilian communities, and contributing to a database on interventions in the field of small arms and light weapons control.4
+The African Union; the UN Regional Centre for Peace and Disarmament in Africa (UNREC); the UN Development Programme (UNDP); the Office for Disarmament Affairs (UNODA); the Regional Centre on Small Arms in the Great Lakes Region, the Horn of Africa and Bordering States (RECSA); the HALO Trust; and the Bonn International Centre for Conflict Studies (BICC) have been working on the ground to support the through-life management of ammunition, in collaboration with the Ministry of Defence of Madagascar.
+Efforts have included providing laser marking machines, organising training on ammunition marking procedures, building physical security and stockpile management capacities, promoting the voluntary surrender of weapons and ammunition in civilian communities, and contributing to a database on interventions in the field of small arms and light weapons control.4

 Launch the country dashboard